EciStg/order-placement/probe/README.md

 ## Details

 A word about volume.
-The intended purpose is for ECi and Seller health monitoring systems to detect problems before Customers do.
-To decrease unwanted volume implementors may protect these routes by caching (see below ) and traditional DDOS mitigation measures.
+The intended purpose is for ECi and Seller health monitoring systems to detect problems before customers do.
+To decrease unwanted volume implementors may protect these routes by caching and traditional DDOS mitigation measures.
 Some seller systems may require white listing, we are happy to accommodate this and other needs of our partners.

+The information returned from probes which return a body may be cached by the client, the server, or both.
+If you do decide to cache please note these probe should be designed to be fetched ( HTTP GET ) several times per hour.
+The means and length of time results should be cached are at the implementor's discretion.
+The cache time needs to be balanced against the purpose of the probes which is to alert IT systems and staff of problems before customers and customer support staff experience the problem.

+As an example, the implementor may instruct clients to cache results for a certain period of time, in this case 5 minutes, using HTTP/1.1 header and values indicating.
+Implementors may also include the HTTP/1.0 Expires header ( not shown ).

+    Cache-Control: public, max-age=300

 ### ./probes/top